regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 Of course a __gallery__ comes to mind or a __carousel__, using the Front Matter metadata techniques for adding an image description or a carousel slide text and title.

-Another use case could be a solution to store your post's __revisions__ directly in the Page Bundle and reference them using `.Match "revision-*"`.
-Every mardownfile could be very easily listed a the bottom of your post as a reference to its past version.
-It wouldn't have its own standalone page, but with an accordeon you could have them handy for your editors.
+Another use case could be to add rich full width __sections__ to a page.
+Big title, big background images, critical CTA, all modern websites need those sectionned pages.
+Before Page Resources you had to use complicated attributes overstuffed "section" shortcodes in the single `index.md` file or worse too many ocean deep Front Matter objects.
+But now, all you have to do is drop some cleverly named `.md` files in your bundle with the minimum Front Matter and Markdown content.
+Then loop on them in your template, and voilà!
+You build your sections!

 Feel free to suggest improvements, use cases or your own discoveries in the comments!